'Emily in Paris' Season 5: Everything We Know

 Who will be in the cast of 'Emily in Paris' season 5?

-All of the series' central cast is expected to return in season 5, including Lily Collins (Emily), Ashley Park (Mindy), Lucien Laviscount (Alfie), Philippine Leroy-Beaulieu (Sylvie), Samuel Arnold (Julien), Bruno Gouery (Luc), and William Abadie (Antoine Lambert).
-Newcomers Eugenio Franceschini (Marcello), Thalia Besson (Genevieve), and Anna Galiena (Antonia) will also likely be back after making their refreshing debuts in season 4, part 2.
+All of the series' central cast is expected to return in season 5, including Lily Collins (Emily), Ashley Park (Mindy), Philippine Leroy-Beaulieu (Sylvie), Samuel Arnold (Julien), Bruno Gouery (Luc), Lucas Bravo (Gabriel), William Abadie (Antoine Lambert), and Lucien Laviscount (Alfie).
+As for last season's refreshing newcomers, including Eugenio Franceschini (Marcello) and Thalia Besson (Genevieve), Franceschini is the only name currently confirmed to come back right now.

-Unfortunately, at least one fan-favorite may take more of a back seat in a future season.
-Speaking with Glamour following season 4, Darren Star revealed that he "doesn't know" how much Camille (Camille Razat) would be in season 5 after she discovered that she wasn't pregnant with Gabriel's baby and instead decided to adopt.
+Unfortunately, one fan-favorite won't return: Camille Razat, who played Camille.
+She was a series regular for the first four seasons as Camille, Emily’s onetime friend and main rival for Gabriel’s heart, but Deadline noted she was not listed among the season 5 cast.
+Since season 4 wrapped, it seemed possible she could take more of a back seat going forward or not come back.
+Speaking with Glamour following the last installment's release, Darren Star revealed that he "doesn't know" how much Camille will be in future episodes after she discovered that she wasn't pregnant with Gabriel's baby and instead decided to adopt.

 "I think the idea that she thought she was going to have a baby, and then to have dealt with that disappointment, and then to discover there was a way to do it with Gabriel that he didn’t want to pursue—[as a result], she realized this was something that she wanted to do on her own," Star told the outlet.
 "So I don’t know what’s going to happen with her in season 5.
 I’m not sure how much we’ll see of that story right now.
 But that’s sort of where she’s heading."